syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

   **Steps:**

   #.
-Search all .. color:: red |cost items(custom module)| by using estimate line items.
+Search all :: cost items(custom module). by using estimate line items.
   #.
 List the vendors from cost items and remove duplicates.
   #.
 Get all cost items against vendors and create a PO.
   #.
 Create a PO.